National Assembly (Mauritania)

 From 1961 until 1978, the only legal party in the country was the Mauritanian People's Party (Parti du Peuple Mauritanien, PPM).
 The legislature was disbanded after the 10 July 1978 coup.
 In 1992, a bicameral legislature was established, consisting the National Assembly and Senate of Mauritania.
 In the 1990s, a multiparty system was introduced in Mauritania.
 However, the Democratic and Social Republican Party (PRDS) dominated the parliament until a coup in 2005.
 After the 2008 military coup, the Union for the Republic has been the dominating force of the National Assembly until it was rebranded as the Equity Party (El Insaf) in 2022.

-On October 9, 2018 Cheikh Ahmed Baye was elected President of the National Assembly.
+On 19 June 2023 Mohamed Ould Meguett was elected President of the National Assembly.

 History

 Colonial Mauritania

 After the Second World War, the French Union was established, granting Colonial Mauritania the right to elect a representative to the French National Assembly and a local assembly.
 In 1946 a General Council was elected, composed of 20 members elected through censitary suffrage in two electoral colleges, one for French citizens and other for voters with an indigenous status (Mauritanians and nationals of other territories).
 This council only had a consultative function, debating on local issues and non-political questions.

 In 1952 universal suffrage was introduced for the first time, with the creation and election of a 24-member Territorial Council, also elected through two electoral colleges.
 This Territorial Council soon evolved into the Territorial Assembly, elected in 1957 without the segregation of voters in two colleges.
 This Territorial Assembly established the first Mauritanian autonomous government under French administration and declared the establishment of the Islamic Republic of Mauritania on 28 November 1958 after a French-backed referendum.

 The National Assembly was first elected in 1959 as a constituent assembly to draft a constitution and proclaim the independence of Mauritania from France on 28 November 1960.